 Throughout her life, Donna was always the one taking care of others.
 She cared for her husband, who has had numerous heart attacks.
 She took care of her mother, who suffered a stroke.
 But suddenly, she found herself facing a diagnosis of her own – breast cancer.
 And just eight months after undergoing a lumpectomy, it came back with a vengeance, invading both breasts plus her lymph nodes.

 “I was never sick before that,” Donna remembered.

-Life was complicated in other ways too.
-She was going through a divorce, she did not have reliable housing, and Ms. Lindsey was her mother’s only caregiver, all as she faced additional surgery, chemotherapy, and radiation treatment for what was now a stage 4 disease.
+From that point on, life was complicated in other ways, too.
+She was going through a divorce, did not have reliable housing, and was her mother’s only caregiver.
+Donna had to juggle all of this while facing additional surgery, chemotherapy, and radiation treatment for what was now a stage 4 disease.

-Donna connected with Provision CARES Proton Therapy through a friend, whose niece works as a care coordinator at the Knoxville proton therapy center, who in turn called Donna.
-Donna says that care coordinator phone call helped her sort through issues that had been keeping her from the tests and care she needed to arrange, and Provision arranged appointments on her behalf to meet with specialists at the Knoxville Comprehensive Breast Center, Tennessee Cancer Specialists, and the proton therapy center as quickly as possible.
+Donna connected with Provision through a friend, whose niece worked as a Care Coordinator at the proton center.
+She says the phone call she received from that Care Coordinator helped her sort through issues that had been keeping her from the tests and care she needed to arrange.
+Provision even arranged appointments on her behalf to meet with a radiation oncologist and other specialists as quickly as possible.

 “Every day, for weeks, somebody called me from that facility,” said Donna.
 “Do you know how impressive that is?
 And the kindness.
 They were so sincere.
 I hadn’t even told them I was going to go there.”